Privacy & Cookie Statement

 The IET and what it does

 The IET is registered as a charity in England & Wales (no 211014) and Scotland (no SC038698).
-It is supported by two wholly owned trading subsidiaries, IET Services Limited and IET Standards Limited.
-IET brands include Inspec, Savoy Place, Austin Court and the Teacher Building.
-Additionally the IET maintains a relationship with IET Connect, the benevolent fund, which is a separate charity that offers services to members in need of special assistance.
+It is supported by a wholly owned trading subsidiary, IET Services Limited.
+IET brands include Inspec, E&T, Electrical Standards, Wiring Regulations, Faraday and Venues.
+Additionally the IET maintains a relationship with IET Connect, the benevolent fund, which is a separate charity that offers services to members in need of special assistance

 As appropriate, the IET may disclose your information to any of these legal entities for the purposes of introducing and delivering goods and services to you.
-In order to offer you the IET's global activities, it may be necessary to share personal data with IET Local Networks and offices outside the EEA.
+In order to offer you the IET's global activities, it may be necessary to share personal data with IET Local Networks (set up and run by IET volunteers for the benefit of members), and IET offices outside the European Economic Area (EEA).

 IET Services Limited is registered in England & Wales (no 909719).

-The data that the IET requests and why it needs this
+The data that the IET requests and why it needs them

-The IET records the services, publications and other products that you have selected.
-If you contribute to the work of the IET, for example by serving on a committee, this will be recorded; the information may then be used to provide you with access to any special services that the IET provides to assist that committee.
-The IET does not attempt to collect personal information by methods that are indirect or not made obvious to you, and it does not attempt to combine your information with data obtained from sources outside the IET.
+The IET captures the services, publications and other products that you have selected and stores these against your record.
+If you contribute to the work of the IET, for example by serving on a committee, this will also be recorded; the information may then be used to provide you with access to any special services that the IET provides to assist our volunteers.

-Normally, when you order products or services through the IET websites, you will be invited to register a website log-in account.
-You may also create a log-in account to gain access to services such as the IET's Technical and Professional Networks, to take part in discussions or to update your membership information.
+When you order products or services through the IET websites, you will be invited to register a website log-in account.
+You may also create a log-in account to gain access to services such as the IET's online community, to take part in discussions or, as a member of the IET, access pages where you can update your membership information.
 For website registration, you will be asked for your name and email address, plus the country in which you live.
 This allows the IET to know which of its events and local member activities take place in your country or region.

 What the IET does with your data